 The Director of Student Affairs and Registrar (578-8646) is the ADA coordinator for all nonacademic affairs.
-The Vice Chancellor for Academic Affairs is the ADA coordinator for all academic affairs.
+The Associate Dean for Academic Affairs is the ADA coordinator for all academic affairs.

 Smoking is not permitted in either of the Law Center buildings.

 Note: The policies reproduced in the remaining pages of this catalog are the policies of Louisiana State University and A&M. They also apply to the Baton Rouge Campus of LSU A&M. They also apply to the Paul M. Hebert Law Center, except to the extent that they are incompatible with the autonomous status of the Law Center.
 See Policy Statements at website: http://sites01.lsu.edu/wp/policiesprocedures/policies-and-procedures/